MokshaMevada/ATC_AssignmentMoksha/README.md

 __name__ == '__main__':
 string is variable in which z3 formula needs to be passed arg1 is total number of variables taken from user as an input.
-#for demo currently "And(x1 <= 2, x1 + x2 <= 5)" is passed in string ,that can be changed to whatsoever z3 formula we want and by declaring x1,x2,..variables there.
+#for demo currently "And(x1 <= 2, x1 + x2 <= 5)" is passed in string ,that can be changed to whatsoever z3 formula we want and by declaring x1,x2,..variables there,and pass total number of variables.